With so much to see and do we hope your visit will never be the same!

-There are demonstrations to show how a racehorse is retrained after it has finished racing.
-This might include dressage, lunging, long reining, pole work or grooming.
-The demonstration usually lasts 30 minutes to 1 hour.
+Daily 'behind the scenes' RoR demonstrations take place at 11.30am and 2.30pm.
+Meet former racehorses and find out how racehorses are retrained to riding horses as our friendly staff walk and talk you through their routine.
+The demonstration usually lasts 30 minutes.
 Please meet in the Rothschild Yard if you wish to watch a demonstration.
 To see which horses are currently stabled in the Rothschild Yard please click here.
 Demonstrations take place outside and are subject to change, please ensure you dress appropriately.

-During the days below the RoR demonstrations will take a different format.
+Every day the 'Behind the Scenes' RoR tour is different, while you will always see a horse being ridden in the Peter O'Sullevan Arena there may be different disciplines on display.
 The list below highlights what you will see during the public demonstrations:

 Explore the history of the site, and delve deeper into the wonderful stories that surround the sport of horseracing.
 With choices of an adult version full of history and facts, or a family friendly guide with games and fun activities, there is something for everyone to enjoy.
 Please ask the reception staff for assistance.